I am on a mission to visit as many European inspired or European style towns America has to offer. New Glarus, WI was on of them.

-We visited New Glarus on a cold Sunday in March and it didn’t feel as touristy as I would have liked but I knew that going in.
-It was beautiful nevertheless.
+We visited New Glarus on a cold Sunday in March and it didn’t feel as touristy as I would have liked.
+But I knew that going in and it was beautiful nevertheless.
 The architecture was exactly what I had imagined.
 The options for Swiss and American fare were plentiful.
 The locals are very proud and definitely enjoy this town as well.
 When asked for a good place to eat, everyone pointed us to the same places.

 We walked around and stopped in all of the stores that were open.
 We missed a few because of Sunday hours and some museums were closed as well.
 But we plan to go back in the summer and partake in one of their Swiss festivals.
 The kids enjoyed looking at the different style of homes and especially finding all of the cows around town.